PingOne Advanced Identity Cloud

 2. (Optional) Repeat step 2b – d for your sandbox environment.

-Set up a federation provider
+Set up a federation IdP

 To understand how the instructions in this section fit into the process of configuring federated access across your tenant environments, refer to step 2a in the high-level process.